What Is It?

 What It’s Used For

-Not only are sealants very effective, they cost a lot less than filling cavities.
+Not only are sealants very effective, but they also cost a lot less than filling cavities.

 If your child has a high risk of cavities, your dentist may decide to seal the premolars, or bicuspids, as well.
 The premolars are the teeth directly in front of the molars.